Singapore

 • Terrorist attacks in Singapore are possible.

-• Possession of any amount of illegal drugs carries severe penalties, including death.
+• Possessing even small amounts of illegal drugs carries severe penalties, including death.

 • Do not offer money to officials; bribery attempts can lead to arrest.